uppusaikiran/uppusaikiran.github.com/_pages/about.md

 </style>

 <p style="font-size: 0.65em;">
-I'm second year Graduate Student at Johns Hopkins, studying computer security.
-2.5+ years of experience specializing in the cloud, network security, development, infrastructure protection, and computer hacking.
-My undergraduate degree is in computer science from Vellore Institure of Technology, India.
-My main research interests include building large scale secure systems, application security.
+I'm a security professional with seven years of experience in Cloud Security.
+Currently at Adobe, I focus on detecting cloud threats at scale.
+Previously at Netskope, a cloud security startup, I developed automated malware pipelines for security research.
+I hold a Master's in Information Security from Johns Hopkins University and a Bachelor's in Computer Science from Vellore Institute of Technology, India.
+I'm passionate about applying data to solve security problems, particularly in deep diving cloud environments and identifying threat actors.
+My research interests include building large-scale secure systems and application security.
 </p>

 ### Education